iit-guwahati/hackathons/README.md

 #### January 23, 2016
 * [Random Token Simulator](https://github.com/108anup/Random-Token-Simulation---REST-API) - This is an API that can simulate random tokens like dice and coins and also offers the user to bias the tokens and use multiple token simultaneously.
+* [Similar Movie Suggestor](https://github.com/soumik-kanad/SimilarMovieApi) - This is an API that gives 10 similar movies for a given movie in json format.
+* [Upcoming TV shows notifier](https://github.com/mayankiitg/Soap_ReleaseDate_API) - This is an API that gives the release date of the any upcoming TV show episode.
+* [Game System Requirement Fetcher](https://github.com/ShivramIITG/Game-System-Requirement-Fetcher) - This is an API that gives the system requirement for any game.